 CMAC using a AES key.

 ECC encryption and signing.

 Note that the CRC algorithms are not considered cryptographic algorithms and thus are in addition available.

-transient-keyflag for RSA and DSA key generation is ignored.
+transient-keyflag for RSA key generation is ignored.

 Note that when we speak about disabling FIPS mode, it merely means

 not mean that any non FIPS algorithms are allowed.

 The FIPS mode of Libgcrypt implements a finite state machine (FSM) using 8 states (see Table B.1) and checks at runtime that only valid transitions (see Table B.2) may happen.

 States used by the FIPS FSM: